jackie4u/curatify/README.md

 ## Usage

-The content of the web app focuses on aggregating podcast RSS feeds.
+The content of the web app focuses on aggregating various media sources (currenlty only via RSS feeds).

 ### Episodes (articles):
 - The index page lists all episodes (articles)